 Weighing in at a tiny six to eight pounds, the Yorkie has a high-energy, big personality.
 They’re very affectionate and playful, and they’re happiest if they get regular walks and play sessions every day.
 Since they’re so small, they don’t have to walk very far to get the exercise they need.
 They can be prone to barking, especially if they get bored, so keep that in mind if you live in an apartment or condo.

-Yorkies have a long, silky coat that doesn’t shed very much.
+Yorkies have a long, silky coat that sheds little.
 However, they do require regular trips to the groomers and daily brushing to look their elegant best.

 5. Cavalier King Charles Spaniel

 With its soulful eyes and puppy-like appearance, the Cavalier is an irresistible dog.
 They weigh between 11 and 18 pounds, and they’re cuddly and easygoing.
-These dogs fit well in smaller living spaces, and they need about an hour of exercise a day.
+These dogs are well-suited to smaller living spaces and require about an hour of exercise per day.
 They tend to be agreeable and easy to train.

 Their signature silky coat and long ears require some attention.
 You’ll need to clean their ears regularly and brush them almost every day.
 They also need the occasional bath.